bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/database-activity.rst

    Quote IvyScript variables
       IvyScript variables in the SQL query are quoted depending on the data type of the value of the variable.
-For example string values are quoted with single quotes (e.g. hello -> 'hello').
+For example string values are quoted with single quotes (e.g., hello -> 'hello').
 Sometime you do not want that the values are quoted because the variable do not contain a single value but a part of an SQL query (e.g.
       "id=123 AND name=ivy").
 Therefore you can disable the quoting with